glebbash/LO/docs/README.md

 Documentation of LO language features.

-> This is WIP and is updated in sync with [ParserV2](../src/parser_v2.rs).
+> This is WIP.
 Main goal is to document **all** features for now, better structuring and wording will come later.
 >
 > For up-to-date code examples see [examples](../examples) directory.